home-assistant/home-assistant.io/source/_components/lupusec.markdown

 ha_iot_class: "Local Polling"
 ---

-The `Lupusec` component allows the user to integrate their Lupusec alarm control panel and ultimately all connected sensors and other devices.
+The `lupusec` component allows the user to integrate their Lupusec alarm control panel and ultimately all connected sensors and other devices.
 For more information about the LUPUS-Electronics security system please visit their [website](https://www.lupus-electronics.de).

-The following devices are supported by the underlying `lupupy` python library and integrated into hass.
+The following devices are supported by the underlying `lupupy` Python library and integrated into Home Assistant.

 - [Alarm Control Panel](/components/alarm_control_panel.lupusec/): Displays the alarm status and controls arming, disarming and home modus.
 - [Binary Sensor](/components/binary_sensor.lupusec/): Displays the status of binary sensors.
 Currently only Door and window sensors are supported.
 - [Switch](/components/switch.lupusec/): Turn off and on your Lupus power switches.

+## {% linkable_title Configuration %}

 To use Lupusec devices in your installation, add the following `lupusec` section to your `configuration.yaml` file: